Watch or Read?

 Repeat this step to enable the Google Places API Web Service API.
 Search for “Places” and click on “Google Places API Web Service”.
 Click “Enable” to enable the API.

-Two APIs are required:
+Two APIs are required for all maps:

 - Google Places API Web Service

 You’ll see a notice informing you that you’ll have to create “Credentials” in order to use this API.
 Click on the “Go to Credentials” button to do that.